Read our new report with the Green Justice Coalition on transportation investment and revenue options: “Corporate Fair Share for Transportation.”

-Some organizations, including corporate lobbyists that opposed previous attempts to raise revenue for transportation spending, are calling for the passage of a transportation revenue package that relies exclusively on regressive user taxes and fees that disproportionately impact low- and middle-income people, in order to fund investments in our roads, bridges, and public transportation.
-Their proposals include a 15-cent/gallon increase in the gas tax, higher tolls, and new fees on ride-hailing.
+Some organizations, including corporate lobbyists that opposed previous attempts to raise revenue for transportation spending, are calling for the passage of a transportation revenue package that relies exclusively on regressive user taxes and fees, which disproportionately impact low- and middle-income people.
+These proposals include a 15-cent/gallon increase in the gas tax, higher tolls, and new fees on ride-hailing.
 Noticeably absent is any contribution from large, profitable businesses.

 Rather than only asking working people to pay more, it is time for large, profitable corporations to pay their fair share!

 Raise Up Massachusetts does not support a revenue package comprised entirely of regressive taxes and fees.
-Instead, a revenue package must include the following three elements to ensure that corporations are participating in their shared responsibility to fund critical investments in our transportation systems:
+Instead, we support an economically progressive transportation revenue package that balances any regressive user taxes with revenue generated by ensuring that large, profitable corporations are paying their fair share.

 - Corporate Disclosure – Research and informed policy making to close corporate loopholes is made more difficult because of the lack of available information about how much taxes specific corporations pay.
-Corporate disclosure laws would help identify corporate bad actors and measure the effects of existing corporate tax loopholes, and generate additional future revenue by closing corporate tax loopholes.
+Corporate disclosure laws would help identify corporate bad actors, measure the effects of existing corporate tax loopholes, and generate additional future revenue by closing corporate tax loopholes.

 Voters agree!
 A recent statewide poll of likely voters in Massachusetts, conducted for Raise Up MA, found that voters strongly believe that the wealthy and large corporations aren’t paying their fair share.
 In the poll, between 69 and 78 percent of voters supported our progressive revenue-raising proposals, while large majorities opposed raising regressive user fees.
 See the full results here.